cleanlab/examples/DEVELOPMENT.md

     2. add the dependency specifications in the main `requirements.txt` file, ensuring that the new dependencies do not conflict with the existing ones

-- Add the notebook to the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents)) table in the README
+- Add the notebook to the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents) table in the README, ensuring that the folder prefix number matches the index of the table